 Additionally, schools have made significant strides in improving communication with families, leveraging digital tools to give parents a complete picture of their child's day.
 As demonstrated by the challenges, the proliferation of tools has fragmented communications to the point where parents are overwhelmed and unsure how to use the information they receive.
 While parents appreciate the school's communication efforts, nobody achieves the desired results if they cannot act on the information and the school is unsure whether it was received at all.
-Instead of focusing exclusively on parent-teacher communication, we must develop strategies for improving communication throughout the school, simplifying the process for all stakeholders, and promoting communication between educators and families.
+Instead of focusing exclusively on parent-teacher communication, we must develop strategies for improving communication between educators and families.
 It includes limiting teachers' access to tools, reducing the number of places parents must look for information, and making information more actionable.
 By making it easier for parents to receive communications from the school, administrators can garner support for goals and initiatives.
 Teachers can foster the desired level of parent engagement in the classroom, and students can receive the necessary support from their families.